E-commerce

 How much does an e-commerce chatbot cost?

-What ROI can you expect?
+What ROI should you expect?

 Does the European AI regulation change my choice of vendor?